mion158/bootsBoutique/README.md

 - Integer quantity
 - String material

-added spring boot crud operations for boot inventory
+added spring boot crud operations for boots inventory

 custom queries: find boots by size, material, type, and/or more than a certain quantity